 Take the ADO bus from Cancun airport to Tulum

 If you are on a budget and traveling solo then taking the ADO bus is a cheap, safe, and convenient option.
 The ADO Cancun airport busses stop at all of the terminals but there is only one main bus station where you can pay by card and that is in Terminal 2.
 All of the other terminals are cash only, although they will accept USD.
-The cost is currently (Jan 2020) $262 Pesos, around $14 USD so it’s very economical.
+The cost may vary depending on who you book it with, I can recommend GuateGo which is not the cheapest one but they are a very reliable company that won’t leave you hanging.
+Click here to check the prices of ADO buses from Cancun airport to Tulum with GuateGo.

 The bus will drop you off in Tulum town where you will likely need to get a taxi to your accommodation if you are staying on the beach or at the other end of Tulum Town.
 Expect to pay about $70-$100 pesos, depending on how ‘fresh off the boat’ you look.